TheJambo/awesome-testing/README.md

 - [Lessons Learned in Software Testing](https://amzn.to/2LTjM01) - One of the best books on Software Testing, broken into bite size lessons that are as applicable now as when it was published.
 - [UI is Communication](https://amzn.to/2vbiALY) - How to make intuitive User Interfaces (UI and Usability Testing).
 - [Thinking, Fast and Slow](https://amzn.to/2vcjasX) - About how we make decisions and how to run experiments (experiments == tests).
+- [Software Testing: From Theory to Practice](https://sttp.site) - Lecture notes of the testing lectures from Delft University of Technology.

 ## Training (Includes developer training for automation testers)
 - [Learn to Code](https://github.com/karlhorky/learn-to-program) - Another awesome list for developer training